binhex/documentation/docker/faq/plex.md

 If you see a match then proceed to the next FAQ, if not then please post on the support thread and attach the 'Plex Media Server.log' file, detailing what the issue is.

+**UPDATE** - Limetech has identified the SQLite corruption issue and fixed it, this has been included in the next stable release (6.8.0), i would encourage anybody with the corruption issue to move to this when available, else switch back to 6.6.7.

 **Q4.** OK i see i have Plex Database Corruption, how can i stop this happening?.

 **A4.** In order to stop Database Corruption from happening again, you need to do **ONE** (or more) of the following:-